 - What do I do with my degree?

-- Admission into the Major
+- Admission into the Program

 About the Social Work Program

 The Social Work Program integrates a liberal arts perspective into the social work curriculum.
 This liberal arts perspective enhances the person-in-environment focus of Generalist Social Work practice.
 Mississippi State University-Meridian Campus, an Upper Division University, offers courses equivalent to the third and fourth years.
 The Social Work Program does accept course credit through transfer (up to 62 hours) from other accredited universities and colleges.
-The applicant must complete the fifty-six (56) semester hours of university/college work before applying for admission to Mississippi State University-Meridian Campus Social Work Program.
+The applicant must complete the fifty-six (56) semester hours of university/college work before applying for admission to Mississippi State University-Meridian Social Work Program.
 The Program Director reviews all course credit transfer hours.

 General Admission Information